Blood In Movies What Do They Use

 The Evolution of Movie Blood: From Simple to Sophisticated

 The evolution of movie blood is closely tied to advancements in special effects technology.
-As filmmakers strived for realism, they experimented with various ingredients and techniques to create more believable depictions of wounds and bloodshed.
+So as filmmakers strived for realism, they experimented with various ingredients and techniques to create more believable depictions of wounds and bloodshed.
 This pursuit of realism continues to this day, with the industry constantly pushing the boundaries of what's possible.

 The Ingredients of Movie Blood: A Recipe for Realism